greg-raven/Uncommon-Sense/_posts/2019-11-10-progressive-ideas.md

 tag: 'George Orwell'
 ---

-So much of the left-wing thought is a kind of playing with fire, by people who don’t even know that fire is hot.
+So much of the left-wing thought is a kind of playing with fire, by people who don't even know that fire is hot.